 Based on the real data application, we believe extending LaRT to multiple dimensions will achieve even better predictive performance.

-Third, LaRT's flexibility allows incorporating other covariates that are highly correlated with latent ability.
+Second, LaRT's flexibility allows incorporating other covariates that are highly correlated with latent ability.
 For example, the CoT reasoning themselves contain rich information about an LLM's reasoning ability.
 Integrating this data directly into the LaRT framework could substantially enhance ranking performance.
 Prior work has used LLM graders to evaluate step-by-step CoT reasoning, essentially yielding binary tensor data \citep{xia2025evaluating}.
 The step-by-step grading can serve as another summary of the information contained in the CoT.
 The LaRT framework can model these binary correct/wrong outcomes, using a probit link, to further refine the estimation of LLM latent abilities.
 Other considerations such as environmental impact \citep{liang2023holistic} can also be summarized as an additional covariate to modify the rankings of LLMs.